-Shinsekai: Best Things to Do in 2019
+Shinsekai: Best Things to Do

 Shinsekai (新世界) is located in Naniwa area in a heart of Osaka city next to the most touristic area called Minami.
 The district was created in 1912 as a new tourist attraction with a concept of Paris and New York.
 In spite of their expectation for the neighbourhood to be a huge success, by 1930 Shinsekai has experienced a massive corruption due to economic reason.
 In addition, the district got heavily damaged by the Bombing of Osaka during World War II.
 As a result, the district became one of the poorest area of the city and was haunted by the negative image.